 4G networks will provide a converged environment for technology and service provision, and wireless communications are an essential aspect of this environment.
-Over the last years, different initiatives have been trying to exploit the advances of Wi-Fi technology to offer ubiquitous Internet access, mostly under the form of free or commercial wireless hotspots.
-However, their cost, which is notably mainly due to fixed and recurring costs of the wired infrastructure, along with their relatively small transmission range, make it difficult to cover wide areas using only hotspots.
-Interestingly, Wireless Mesh Networks (WMNs) provide attractive means to reduce costs, since only some of the wireless routers that form the network must have a direct connection to the Internet.
-Both university projects (e.g. MIT's Roofnet1, Rice University's TAP2) and town initiatives (e.g. Athens Wireless, Paris Sansfil, etc.) have started along these lines, building city-wide WMNs with directional antennas (wireless backhaul networks) offering added value services and/or free Internet access.
-Other municipalities (e.g. Philadelphia, San Francisco, etc.) have also started the deployment of "Wi-Fi blankets" (Municipality Wi-Fi), but there is growing criticism as to what extent this is a feasible scenario for the moment, both economically and technically3.
-Nevertheless, such wireless infrastructures can provide connectivity with significantly less cost than wired solutions in many cases (e.g. in remote and secluded areas).
+In recent years different initiatives have tried to exploit the advances of Wi-Fi technology to offer ubiquitous Internet access, mostly in the form of free or commercial wireless hotspots.
+However, the cost, which notably is mainly due to fixed and recurring costs of the wired infrastructure, along with Wi-Fi's relatively small transmission range, make it difficult to cover wide areas using only hotspots.
+Wireless Mesh Networks (WMNs) provide attractive means to reduce costs, since only some of the wireless routers that form the network must have a direct connection to the Internet.
+Both university projects (e.g., M.I.T.'s Roofnet,1 Rice University's TAP2) and town initiatives (e.g., Athens Wireless, Paris Sansfil) have started along these lines, building city-wide WMNs with directional antennas (wireless backhaul networks) offering added value services and/or free Internet access.
+Other municipalities (e.g., Philadelphia, San Francisco) have also started the deployment of "Wi-Fi blankets" (Municipality Wi-Fi), but there is growing criticism as to what extent this is a feasible scenario for the moment, both economically and technically.3 Nevertheless, such wireless infrastructures can provide connectivity with significantly less cost than wired solutions in many cases (e.g., in remote and secluded areas).